kubermatic/docs/content/kubermatic/v2.21/installation/install-kkp-CE-on-AWS/_index.en.md

 ## Requirements

+The installation requires a moderate level of familiarity with AWS/or any cloud services and assumes familiarity with container and Kubernetes technologies, constructs, and configurations.

 Before installing, make sure your Kubernetes cluster meets the [minimal requirements]({{< ref "../../architecture/requirements" >}}) and make yourself familiar with the requirements for your AWS cloud provider.